 Students receive guidance and one-on-one assists from the teacher in a quiet, focused, individualized setting that allows an intimate relationship to develop between student and practice.
 Students begin with the first poses of Primary Series and are introduced to new postures by the teacher as they gain proficiency.
 Students are required to attend class at least three times per week.

-Mysore practice Monday-Thursday: Doors open at 6:15; teacher begins assisting and instructing at 6:45.
+Mysore practice Monday-Wednesday: Doors open at 6:30; teacher begins assisting and instructing at 6:45.
 New students should attend the Saturday 8:30 am or Tuesday 5 pm Ashtanga Fundamentals classes before attending Mysore.

 There is no Mysore-style Ashtanga practice on the full or new moon as these ‘moon days’ are traditionally taken as days of rest.
 Our bodies are made up of 70% water (we are truly jala!) and as you become more attuned to the subtleties of your practice you’ll start to notice that the expansive energy of the full moon and the restrictive energy of the new moon affect your practice.
 Taking moon days attunes us with natural cycles and also gives the body vital time to rest and renew.